KamoEllen/Ecommerce-Devops-Pipeline/README.md

 ### Deployment Strategy

+### CI/CD Pipeline

+The Product Catalog service is integrated with a GitHub Actions CI/CD pipeline defined in `.github/workflows/product-catalog-ci.yaml`.
+The pipeline automates the full lifecycle of changes to this service:

+* **Build & Unit Test:** Go code is compiled and tested on each pull request to `main`.
+* **Linting:** `golangci-lint` ensures code adheres to quality standards.
+* **Docker Image Build:** A Docker image is built and pushed to Docker Hub using secure credentials.
+* **Kubernetes Manifest Update:** The Kubernetes deployment YAML is updated with the new image tag.
+* **Auto-Commit & Push:** Changes to the manifest are committed and pushed back to `main` (with a fast-forward strategy).

+This pipeline ensures that any change to the product catalog service is automatically built, validated, containerized, and prepared for deployment — reducing manual intervention and deployment risk.

 * Used blue-green deployments to ensure zero-downtime rollouts
 * Ingress managed via ALB Ingress Controller
 * Security best practices enforced: non-root containers, defined user IDs, resource quotas